Made in Dagenham: Soundtrack

 The title song was written by David Arnold and Billy Bragg just for the film.
+Sandie Shaw had worked at the real Ford Dagenham plant before her career as a singer.

 Musical

 A musical adaption of the film opened on 5 November 2014 at the Adelphi Theatre in London.
 Scripted by Richard Bean and directed by Rupert Goold, it starred Gemma Arterton in the lead role.